opensafely-core/r-docker/README.md

 # OpenSAFELY R Runtime Image

-This repo manages the Docker image for the OpenSAFELY Python runtime.
-These images are based on a base Ubuntu LTS version, and come pre-installed with a set of standard scientific python packages.
+This repo manages the Docker image for the OpenSAFELY R and rstudio-server runtime.
+These images are based on a base Ubuntu LTS version, and come pre-installed with a set of standard R packages.

 The current latest version is `v2`, and you should use that unless you have a specific reason.
 You can use it in your `project.yaml` like so: